by Robert Burney M.A.

 and are feeling down because it is not magical all of the time anymore.)

-taught.
-We were taught a concept of love that is an addiction - with the
+we were taught.
+We were taught a concept of love that is an addiction - with

-other person as our drug of choice.
-We were taught (listen to almost any
+the other person as our drug of choice.
+We were taught (listen to almost

 the other person our Higher Power.
 We were taught that we needed the prince